Begin your Mississippi vacation! Make your own arrangements

 an ongoing and vital venture that keeps the city thriving.

-Today, we reenact the pilgrimage VBT style, cycling a scenic
+Today, we reenact the pilgrimage, VBT-style, cycling a

-route through Natchez, past magnolia and dogwood trees and taking in the best
+scenic route through Natchez, past magnolia and dogwood trees and taking in the

-of the town.
-We've included admission for you to tour a number of the finest
+best of the town.
+We've included admission for you to tour a number of the

-properties.
-Choose from guided tours of homes including Rosalie, known for its
+finest properties.
+Choose from guided tours of homes including Rosalie, known

-rosewood furniture, Stanton Hall, owned by the Pilgrimage Garden club and the
+for its rosewood furniture, Stanton Hall, owned by the Pilgrimage Garden club

 historic homes at your own pace.
 Should you feel parched, you may wish to stop

 and enjoy a mint julep over lunch at the Carriage House Restaurant on Stanton